MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-background.rst

 Applying the background on a graphics context
 ---------------------------------------------

-The ``apply(GraphicsContext g, Size size)`` method is called by the MWT framework in order to render the background and to set or remove the background color of subsequent drawings.
+The ``apply(GraphicsContext g, int width, int height)`` method is called by the MWT framework in order to render the background and to set or remove the background color of subsequent drawings.

 For example, the following snippet applies a white background:

 .. code-block:: Java

 	@Override
-	public void apply(GraphicsContext g, Size size) {
+	public void apply(GraphicsContext g, int width, int height) {
 		g.setColor(Colors.WHITE);
-		Painter.fillRectangle(g, 0, 0, size.getWidth(), size.getHeight());
+		Painter.fillRectangle(g, 0, 0, width, height);
 		g.setBackgroundColor(Colors.WHITE);
 	}